wp-plugins/wp-copysafe-web/readme.txt

 3. Here you can nominate the default settings that apply to all CopySafe Web pages.
 4. A file list can be displayed showing all CopySafe Web images that have been uploaded.

+== Changelog ==

+= 0.3 =
+* Added Netscape Navigator browser option in default settings.
+* Fixed bug with progress bar diisplayed when uploading.

+= 0.2 =
+* Added parameters to shorcode for editing of existing image inserts.
+* Same images can be used on multiple posts with unique settings.
+* Revised default settings options.
+* Revised functions to comply with CodePlex recommendations.

+= 0.1 =
+* First release.

 == About ==

 **About CopySafe Web**